noahehall/theBookOfNoah/0current/aws/0dbs.md

   - dont give you access to all features for every database engine
   - restricted user privileges
   - inability to micropatch (you have to wait for AWS)

+### troubleshooting

+- if app perf is slow, check the status of DB/cache clusters to see if you need to add additional nodes/read-replicas

 ## terms